Herefordshire Council's Story

-Tree planting is a great way for everybody to help to create new spaces for nature and a greener environment for future generations as well as improving on the health and well-being of residents of the city.
+Tree planting is a great way for everybody to help create new spaces for nature and a greener environment for future generations as well as improving the health and well-being of residents of the city.

-The funding was received in November 2020 had to be spent by the end of the financial year.
+The funding received in November 2020 had to be spent by the end of the financial year.
 This meant that the various schemes had to be turned around very quickly.
-Unfortunately the time scales meant that trees could not be purpose-grown for the project so we had to source trees that were available from a local suppliers.
+Unfortunately, the time scales meant that trees could not be purpose-grown for the project so we had to source trees that were available from local suppliers.
 The variety of tree species for the ‘City Trees’ scheme were carefully chosen so that their height and spread would be suitable for the majority of gardens in Hereford.

 The scheme was a tremendous success with schools, businesses and hundreds of local residents joining in and doing their bit for the city’s wildlife and natural environment.
 It was great to be able to engage school children in this project and hopefully inspire them to help nature and enhance the environment throughout their lives.